w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills.md

 title: Fishing Skills
 description: Learn about the different fishing skills you can upgrade to make fishing easier, faster, and more profitable.
 published: true
-date: 2024-01-02T03:51:30.072Z
+date: 2024-03-29T20:06:25.016Z
 tags: fish buckets, fishing, fish skills, fish catch, fish guide, fishing npcs, skill points, skill challenges
 editor: markdown
 dateCreated: 2023-11-17T09:24:21.401Z
 ---

 # Fishing Skills and Skill Challenges
 <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing" target="_blank">Fishing</a> skills are skills you can upgrade in `/fish skills` to help you while fishing.
+There are tons of skills to browse, and each one has multiple levels.
+If you want to view a specific skill, you can enter the name of the skill in the optional "search" section of the command to go straight to a skill page.

 To upgrade a fishing skill, you need a fish skill point.
 You can earn skill points by completing the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#SkillChallenges" target="_blank">Skill Challenges</a> found in the `/fish guide` command.
 There are a variety of challenges, and some skills can help you complete the challenges faster.

 <br>
 <center>